Fergus Burke

-Fergus Burke (born 3 September 1999) is a professional rugby union player, currently playing for Premiership Rugby club Saracens in England, and previously for Super Rugby franchise Crusaders, and National Provincial Championship team Canterbury.
+Fergus Burke (born 3 September 1999) is a Scotland international rugby union player, currently playing for Premiership Rugby club Saracens in England, and previously for Super Rugby franchise Crusaders, and National Provincial Championship team Canterbury.
 Born in New Zealand, he represents Scotland at international level after qualifying on ancestry grounds.

 Early life

 Burke was born in Gisborne, New Zealand, to an English mother, Julie, and a New Zealand father, Richard.
 He has one sibling, an older sister named Georgia.
 He began playing rugby union at the age of five, but focused on playing football for much of his childhood, before returning to rugby in his teenage years, when he attended St Paul's Collegiate School in Hamilton.
 Playing primarily as a fly-half, he featured in his school's first team for several seasons, competing in the Central North Island High School Championship.
 He won the title in 2016, after scoring half of his team's points in the final.

 After high school, Burke was selected for the Chiefs under-18 team.
 However, he was spotted during a pre-season training camp by the Crusaders, who recruited him into their academy.
 He then moved to Canterbury where, in addition to rugby training, he studied for a business degree at the University of Canterbury.
 He initially played for the Crusaders under-18s team, followed by the Canterbury under-19s team.